AShiningRay/SwanKernel-LGV20/README.md

 1. AdrenoBoost for improved GPU performance.
 2. GPU and CPU Undervolt for better power efficiency on load.
 3. CPU governors tuned for better battery life and thermal stability without impacting performance all that much.
 4. Almost no unnecessary debug flags on the kernel, minimizing its size and overhead.
-After it gets stable, this will only get better.
 5. Westwood TCP Congestion Algorithm set as default in order to have better network performance and consistency.
 6. AutoSMP CPU Hotplug to shutdown the big cores when their stronger performance isn't needed, slightly improving battery life on light loads and idle.
 7. Disabled CPU Boost when a finger is detected on screen, preventing unnecessary frequency boosts when no meaningful action is done other than tapping on screen and slightly scrolling around.
 We have Schedutil to keep it smooth anyways.
 8. USB Fast Charge.
 9. Multiple cherry-picks from different msm8996 sources with fixes and improvements to the kernel.
-10. Configurable wakelock blocker (boeffla) for roms that have some "unneeded" wakelocks enabled by default and/or users that know which wakelocks can be blocked.
+10. Configurable wakelock blocker (boeffla) for roms that have some "unneeded" wakelocks enabled by default and/or users that know which wakelocks can be blocked for better battery life.
-11. Dynamic FSync, giving better IO performance in general, and a massive boost to random writes without compromising data integrity by outright disabling FSync.
+11. Dynamic FSync, giving better IO performance in general and a massive boost to random writes without compromising data integrity by outright disabling FSync.
+12. Anxiety IO Scheduler enable by default, offering a read bias and lower latency in IO opeaions.

 As for the `UVExtreme` variant, it has the following features as well: